ram071985/React-Node-Twitter-App/README.md

-# Twitter Search Api (Html/Css, Bootstrap, Javascript, React and Node.js)
+# Twitter Search Api (Bootstrap, React.js and Node.js)

 App powered with React.js, Node.js and Express using an internal api and twitter's search api to get back data from twitter users and topic tweets.